khakhalin/notes/00_queue_to_do.md

 * Polars - what is it?
 * Data modeling, 3d-Normal-Form
 * flake8, black, isort (all three are some sort of linters?)
+* kedro - why, how, and what can it do for me?
 * Add these "laws" that "most dangerous is 2nd" and "adding people doesn't help"
 * Dependabot
 * Hive